AndreDantas/StrategyGame-Project/README.md

 # StrategyGame-Project
-This is a Strategy Game for a game project.
+This is a Strategy Game for a game project made in unity.
 Sprites used with alterations: https://toen.itch.io/toens-medieval-strategy